-Faculty Advisor to the GMU Student Chapter of the American Society of Civil Engineers, Faculty Advisor to the GMU Student Chapter of Design Build Institute of America, Faculty Advisoro the GMU Student Chapter of Chi Epsilon, Faculty Advisor Engineers for International Development, Faculty Advisor to the GMU Student Chapter of Society of American Military Engineers
+Faculty Advisor to the GMU Student Chapter of the American Society of Civil Engineers, Faculty Advisor to the GMU Student Chapter of Design Build Institute of America, Faculty Advisor the GMU Student Chapter of Chi Epsilon, Faculty Advisor Engineers for International Development, Faculty Advisor to the GMU Student Chapter of Society of American Military Engineers

 Prior to her current appointment as Associate Dean for Strategic Initiatives and Community Engagement in the Volgenau School of Engineering, she served as Department Chair and Associate Chair of the Sid and Reva Dewberry Department of Civil, Environmental and Infrastructure Engineering (CEIE).
 During her appointment in CEIE, she conducted classes in environmental engineering, hydrologic engineering and information technology for engineers.
 She received her PhD in environmental engineering from the Johns Hopkins University where her research focused on bioremediation of petroleum hydrocarbons in aquifer materials under mixed electron acceptor conditions.
 Since 1996, she has served on the faculty for the Engineering for Professionals Program at Johns Hopkins University conducting graduate courses in environmental microbiology, biological water treatment processes, bioremediation and environmental biotechnology.

 Dr. Durant has extensive consulting experience on projects related to the feasibility and economics of hazardous waste management and remediation, contaminant fate and transport in the environment, risk assessment and reduction, and environmental dispute resolution.
 She was also twice awarded an American Association for the Advancement of Sciences Environmental Science and Engineering Fellowship.
 During her tenure as an AAAS fellow, she served as a science advisor to the US EPA in the National Center for Environmental Assessment and in the Immediate Office of the Assistant Administrator of the Office of Research and Development.